outreachy/website/docs/mentor-agreement.md

 **Termination.**

-**Internships in the Program will take place between December 9, 2024 and March 7, 2025.** In exceptional situations, the internship can be extended for up to five weeks, provided that both you and your Intern send a written request for an extension specifying a new end date to the Outreachy Project's leadership
+**Internships in the Program will take place between June 2, 2025 and August 29, 2025.** In exceptional situations, the internship can be extended for up to five weeks, provided that both you and your Intern send a written request for an extension specifying a new end date to the Outreachy Project's leadership